 On August 21, 2024, we announced that we entered into a definitive agreement to make an investment for a 35% ownership stake in privately held BFL, representing a non-controlling, minority position.
-The transaction, which is subject to customary closing conditions, is expected to close later this fiscal year.
+The transaction, which is subject to customary closing conditions, is expected to close later.
+During the fourth quarter of fiscal 2025, we completed this fiscal year investment for a purchase price of \$344 million.